-Locations: Ankeny, Boone, Urban

-- Complete an application, satisfy the assessment requirement and attend any required information/registration session. - Successful completion of ADM 105 Intro to Keyboarding or keyboarding skills of 25 NWPM is strongly recommended. - High school Algebra II or higher with a grade of "C" or better or MAT 073 and/or MAT 141 at DMACC. - Students start fall term at Boone and Urban Campuses, spring term at Ankeny and Carroll Campuses.
-Course sequence will vary at Ankeny; see a counselor/advisor for details.
+- I. Complete an application for admission. - 2.
+Satisfy the assessment requirement. - 3.
+Attend any required information/registration session. - 4.
+High School Algebra II or higher with a grade of "C" or better or MAT 073 and/or MAT 141 at DMACC. - 5.
+ADM 105 Intro to Keyboarding at DMACC or equivalent is strongly recommended. - CSC 110 Intro to Computers at DMACC or equivalent is strongly recommended.

+Students start Fall term at Boone and Urban Campuses.

+Students start Spring term at Ankeny and Carroll Campuses.

+Course sequence may vary; see a counselor/advisor for details.